-- (1) Eligibility: All student-athletes (high school or transfer) who - a. meet the minimum 70% or AGPA of 2.0 and subject requirements for application; and - b. display a level of sport performance that - can be documented objectively by an independent external source (i.e., league commissioner, national team coaching staff) and possess athletic prowess that would be acceptable to any CIAU participating institution. - require a minimum annual average of 15 training/competition hours per week in the year immediately before the application.
+(1) Eligibility: All student-athletes (high school or transfer) who

+- a. meet the minimum 70% or AGPA of 2.0 and subject requirements for application; and - b. display a level of sport performance that - can be documented objectively by an independent external source (i.e., league commissioner, national team coaching staff) and possess athletic prowess that would be acceptable to any CIS participating institution. - ii. requires a minimum annual average of 15 training/competition hours per week in the year immediately before the application.